cheesam-fms/DomeProjects/README.md

 - 🌐 **360° Projection Mapping** – Techniques to map content accurately onto domes
 - 🔊 **Spatial Audio Environments** – Integrating sound that responds to spatial context
 - 💡 **Lighting & Shader Effects** – Custom shaders and lighting tailored for domes
-- 🧩 **DomeTools & Plugins** – Projects using tools like DomeTools for easier dome development
+- 🧩 **DomeTools & Plugins** – A variety of Unity tools for dome development

 ## 🧪 Purpose

-These projects are not necessarily polished or production-ready.
-They're saved for:
+This repository is intended for:

-- Reference and study
+- Archiving useful dome tools and plugins
-- Building blocks for future projects
+- Notes on tested and untested assets
-- Exploration of dome-specific workflows in Unity
+- Studying and exploring dome-specific workflows in Unity